Finding Freedom in Nature: A Retreat for People of Color

 The teachings of the Buddha connect us to our own true nature which is freedom.
 We are nature wherever we go — whether we live in the heart of a large bustling city or in a rural environment — but many people of color in this country are often the most removed from land that is not ravaged by colonization.
 This retreat offers us an opportunity to experience the liberating power of retreat in the beauty of pristine nature.
 We will spend the week together in this magnificent wilderness in periods of formal practice both indoors and on group hikes.
 The retreat will be held largely in silence with opportunities for check-ins and questions.
 No prior meditation or dharma experience is necessary.

 Please note, this retreat has an application process to allow for diversity in practice experience, age, ethnicity, sexual orientation and gender identity.
-For those who wish to attend, please complete this application (link coming by January 1st) by January 31st for your application to be reviewed for a possible space on this retreat.
+The application for this retreat has been closed.
 For those who are invited to attend, we will email you by February 5th with a registration link to sign up for the retreat.
 If you are in need of financial assistance to attend, you will complete a scholarship application once you have been accepted AND completed your registration.

 This is a retreat for people of color.
 If you do not identify as a person of color, we are happy to help you find another Vallecitos retreat.

 Vallecitos is not accessible to those in wheelchairs or with mobility issues.
 The center is located at 9,000 feet and is not conducive to those with compromised health.